xieweiAlex/English_Learning/words/2019/words-March.md

 A **pejorative** (also called a **derogatory** term, a term of abuse, or a term of **disparagement**)
 **means of subsistence**, **subsistence level**.
 Our troops **withstood** the **onset** of the enemy.
-**Malaise** is a feeling of general discomfort, uneasiness or pain, of being "out of sorts", often the first indication of an infection or other disease.-
+**Malaise** is a feeling of general discomfort, uneasiness or pain, of being "out of sorts", often the first indication of an infection or other disease.

 **Russia lunacy**